 100th meeting of the Standing Committee on Administrative Cooperation

-On 21 April 2021, the Standing Committee on Administrative Cooperation (SCAC) will hold its 100th meeting.
-This year it will be held in a virtual environment and will discuss the Central Electronic System of Payment information (CESOP), the VAT scheme for Small businesses and the Import One Stop Shop.
+On 21 April 2021, the Standing Committee on Administrative Cooperation held its 100th meeting which discussed the Central Electronic System of Payment information (CESOP), the VAT scheme for Small businesses and the Import One Stop Shop.